kubernetes/website/content/en/docs/concepts/architecture/controller.md

 {{< glossary_tooltip term_id="pod" >}}, or perhaps several Pods, to carry out
 a task and then stop.

-(Once [scheduled](/docs/concepts/scheduling-eviction/), Pod objects become part of the desired state for a kubelet).
+Once [scheduled](/docs/concepts/scheduling-eviction/), Pod objects become part of the desired state for a kubelet.

-When the Job controller sees a new task it makes sure that, somewhere in your cluster, the kubelets on a set of Nodes are running the right number of Pods to get the work done.
+When the Job controller sees a new task, it makes sure that the kubelets on a set of Nodes are running the right number of Pods in the cluster to get the work done.
 The Job controller does not run any Pods or containers itself.
 Instead, the Job controller tells the API server to create or remove Pods.
 Other components in the
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}}
-act on the new information (there are new Pods to schedule and run), and eventually the work is done.
+take such actions on the new information as scheduling and running new Pods, and eventually the work is done.

 After you create a new Job, the desired state is for that Job to be completed.
-The Job controller makes the current state for that Job be nearer to your desired state: creating Pods that do the work you wanted for that Job, so that the Job is closer to completion.
+The Job controller makes the current state for that Job be nearer to your desired state: Pods are created that do the work you wanted for that Job so that the Job is closer to completion.

 Controllers also update the objects that configure them.
-For example: once the work is done for a Job, the Job controller updates that Job object to mark it `Finished`.

-(This is a bit like how some thermostats turn a light off to indicate that your room is now at the temperature you set).
+For example, once the work is done for a Job, the Job controller updates that Job object to mark it `Finished`.
+This is a bit like how some thermostats turn a light off to indicate that your room is now at the temperature you set.

 ### Direct control